-Fluoropolymer resins are finding increasing use in coating bridges, water towers and coastal storage tanks.
-Resin coatings have a wide variety of uses in marine environments, from boats and ships to offshore tanks, industrial marine equipment and platforms.
-The fluoropolymer coating provides a slick surface that repels airborne dirt, pollution, acid rain, mineral and salt corrosion.
+One of the most popular uses for these compounds is in industrial manufacturing.
+Fluoropolymer resins are commonly used in many places in major construction, too, in part because of their ability to seal out water and create a more or less impenetrable barrier to the outside elements.
+They can be found in coatings made for bridges, water towers and coastal storage tanks, for instance.
+Resin coatings that incorporate these polymers have a wide variety of uses in marine environments, too, from boats and ships to offshore tanks, industrial marine equipment, and platforms.
+The coating provides a slick surface that repels airborne dirt, pollution, acid rain, and mineral and salt corrosion.